davidmoten/c-vs-java/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | i5-6200U @ 2.30GHz | 6.58 | 6.38 | **1.03**  |

 It appears that gcc 5 has some large performance regressions compared to gcc 4.6.3.
-Current state of affairs is that Java and C perform equally!
+Will be good to compare gcc 6 and 7 with Java to see if regressions fixed.